codacy/codacy-codesniffer/src/main/resources/docs/description/Drupal_CSS_ColourDefinition.md

-\Drupal\Sniffs\CSS\ColourDefinitionSniff.Ensure colours are defined in lower-case.
+Ensure colours are defined in lower-case.